Anne Kiltie BM, BCh, MA, DM, MRCP(UK), FRCR

 Gemtrans (measurement of gemcitabine metabolites in blood and urine as predictors of response to GemX bladder radiotherapy, NCT01343121) is a prospective observational feasibility study that is testing the hypothesis that plasma, peripheral blood mononuclear cell and urine levels of gemcitabine and its metabolites predict response to GemX chemoradiation at first check cystoscopy (a medical procedure used to examine the bladder) which is done three months after radiotherapy.
 In the longer term Gemtrans will also evaluate any potential impact of MRE11 expression and expression of gemcitabine metabolizing enzymes on the study results and clinical outcome.
 Molecular analysis will also be undertaken to see whether there are any genetic variations that are associated with expression patterns or outcome.

-Dr Anne Kiltie is a Clinical Group Leader at the Gray Institute for Radiation Oncology and Biology within the University of Oxford.
+Dr Anne Kiltie is a Clinical Group Leader at the CRUK/MRC Oxford Institute for Radiation Oncology within the University of Oxford.
 She is also an Honorary Consultant Clinical Oncologist at Oxford University NHS Trust.

 Dr Kiltie joined the University of oxford in October 2009 after eight years as a Senior Lecturer/Honorary Consultant Clinical Oncologist (Radiotherapist) at St James' University Hospital and Leeds Institute of Molecular Medicine, Leeds (Nov 2001-Sept 2009). prior to that she was a Clinical Research Fellow at the Imperial Cancer Research Fund (ICRF) Clare Hall Laboratories in Hertfordshire (Oct 1999 - Oct 2001).

 Dr Kiltie is a member of several professional organisations including the Royal College of Radiologists, ESTRO, the British Association of Urological Surgeons and the British Uro-oncology Group.
-She had authored or co-authored 47 publications and been invited to present her work at national and international conferences.
+She had authored or co-authored over 50 publications and been invited to present her work at national and international conferences.

 Currently available DPhil projects: